 - CAHS facilitates parent literacy, employment, and self-sufficiency.

-- 100% of our Head Start parents volunteer in the program which translates into valuable job training experience.
+- Head Start parents volunteer in the program in some way which translates into valuable job training experience.

 What do parents say about CAHS?